Danko-Lab/AlleleHMM/README.md

 python AlleleHMM.py counts_plus_hmm.txt counts_minus_hmm.txt
 ```````

-+ For non-strand-specific data such as ChIP-seq, please prepared one file.
++ For non-strand-specific data such as ChIP-seq, please prepare one file.
 + Please put "-" to replace the second file.

 The following is an example for human H3K27me3 ChIP-seq data